jedisct1/webassembly-benchmarks/2021-Q1/README.md

 Node is a little bit behind, running at around 49% the speed of native code.

-Of course, `wasm3` runs fine on `aarch64`, but at about 3% of the native speed.
+Of course, `wasm3` runs fine on `aarch64`, but at about 3% of native speed.

 ![webassembly benchmark with wasm3 results on ARM](aarch64-with-wasm3.png)